Te-Chih/ARCC-AND/README.md

 - WhoisWho-SND https://www.aminer.cn/billboard/whoiswho   (na-v1: From-Scratch Name Disambiguation )

-Unzip the file and Put the different datasets into the corresponding **raw** files.
+Unzip the file and put the different datasets into the corresponding **data/{dataset}/raw/** directory.

 The data directory is as follows: